2023 Solar Incentives Guide for Alpharetta, GA - Tax Credits & Rebates

 Federal Solar Incentives

-When people think of solar incentives, federal incentives may be the first thing that comes to mind.
-A federal incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a given percentage of the cost of your solar system.
+Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
+A federal incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a predetermined percentage of your solar system's cost.

 More information about the new Inflation Reduction Act can be found here.
-To better understand how the new Clean Energy Credit applies to you, reach out to your local Alpharetta solar installation company.
+Your local Alpharetta solar panel company can answer your questions and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives